itsjfx/scrumfaster/README.md

     * creates issues
     * if you specify `--project-id`, it will create items in a GitHub project linked back to the issues
     * and will set any additional fields on the project cards (e.g. `status`)
-    * i suggest not enabling any workflow automations to set status or automatically create items out of issues in your GitHub project
-    * as GitHub's project workflows will not create the items in correct order, but `scrumfaster` will
+    * i suggest not enabling any workflow automations to set status or create items out of issues, as project workflows will not create the items in correct order, but `scrumfaster` will
 * `import-drafts`
     * only creates draft items on a project
     * if you specify `--milestone-field KEY`, it will populate the field key with the current milestone for the ticket